unjs/rou3/README.md

 ```

 - `routes`: An object specifying initial routes to add
-- `strictTrailinSlash`: If enabled (disabled by default) matcher makes differences for matching routes with trailing slash
+- `strictTrailingSlash`: If enabled (disabled by default) matcher makes differences for matching routes with trailing slash

 ### Route Matcher